paud/vercelNextJs/README.md

 </details>

-Once the server is running, visit `http://localhost:3000` to start using the app.
+Once the server is running, visit `http://localhost:3000` to start using the app。

 ## Usage